Rail freight transport: Containerization

 Containerization is a system of intermodal freight transport using standard shipping containers (also known as 'ISO containers' or 'isotainers') that can be loaded with cargo, sealed and placed onto container ships, railroad cars, and trucks.
 Containerization has revolutionized cargo shipping.
 As of 2009 approximately 90% of non-bulk cargo worldwide is moved by containers stacked on transport ships; 26% of all container transshipment is carried out in China.
 As of 2005, some 18 million total containers make over 200 million trips per year.

-Use of the same basic sizes of containers across the globe has lessened the problems caused by incompatible rail gauge sizes in different countries by making transshipment between different gauge trains easier.
+The use of the same basic container sizes across the globe has reduced problems caused by incompatible rail gauges in different countries by making transshipment between trains of different gauges easier.

 While typically containers travel for many hundreds or even thousands kilometers on the railway, Swiss experience shows that with properly coordinated logistics, it is possible to operate a viable intermodal (truck + rail) cargo transportation system even within a country as small as Switzerland.